CAPLTER/caplter-research-protocols/FluxTower/FluxTower_Protocol.md

    * These data are valuable for numerous purposes, which include model validation, time-series analyses of carbon and eddy fluxes etc.

-   * The tower has also been listed on the Urban Fluxnet website (http://www.geog.ubc.ca/urbanflux/) along with other urban OPEC sites.
+   * The tower has also been listed on the Urban Fluxnet website (http://www.geog.ubc.ca/urbanflux/).

 * The on-site instruments (and their function) can be seen in Table 1; the wiring list for all instruments can be viewed in Appendix A.